serrano-pozo-lab/glia-ihc/README.md

-# Cyclic multiplex fluorescent immunohistochemistry and machine learning reveal distinct states of astrocytes and microglia in normal aging and Alzheimer’s disease.
+# Cyclic Multiplex Fluorescent Immunohistochemistry and Machine Learning Reveal Distinct States of Astrocytes and Microglia in Normal Aging and Alzheimer’s Disease

 ## About